IanGoodbody/ECE281_Lab1/README.md

 The goal of the prelab was to design, simulate, and test a basic three-bit two's complement converter.
 The values were created from the following truth table with A, B, and C as inputs and X, Y, and Z as outputs with A and X as the most significant bits for each number.
+(Lab Notebook 6)

 | A | B | C | X | Y | Z |
 |:-:|:-:|:-:|:-:|:-:|:-:|